chenyi852/chenyi852.github.com/README.md

 We default support *[Featured Tags](#featured-tags)*, *[Mini About Me](#mini-about-me)* and *[Friends](#friends)* these three modules and you can add your own.
 The sidebar is naturally responsive and would be push to bottom in a small screen size (`<= 992px`, according to [Bootstarp Grid System](http://getbootstrap.com/css/#grid))
 More details of these three separate modules are talking below.

-#### Mini About Me

-Mini-About-Me module display all your SNS buttons also your avatar and the description if you set `sidebar-avatar` and `sidebar-about-description` which is very useful and common for a sidebar so it is default with your sidebar.

-It is really nice-looking and well-designed.
-It would be hidden in a small screen seeing the sidebar would be push to bottom and there is already a footer including SNS feature which is similar.

 #### Featured Tags